ychefla/paku/AI_COLLAB.md

 7) Add `.env.example` to `/Users/jossu/GIT/paku/paku-iot/compose` with `PGUSER`, `PGPASSWORD`, `PGDATABASE` placeholders.

 ## How assistants should use this file

-- **Always read/summarize this file first** before proposing changes.
+- Always read/summarize the sections **“Current collaboration model”** and **“Current technical baseline”** before proposing changes.
-- Propose commands with **full absolute paths** as above.
+- Propose commands with **full absolute paths** (based on `/Users/jossu/GIT/paku/...`) unless there is a very strong reason not to.
-- Keep changes minimal and aligned with decisions here.
+- Keep changes minimal and aligned with the current unified stack (`paku-iot/compose/stack.yaml`) and the monorepo structure described here.
-- Topics that have not yet been agreed on, but require discussion should be categorized and discussed under "Discussion - open topics".
-This is where improvement suggestions, found problems, etc. are added and discussed befor making decision.
-Once the decision is made and approved by human the topic is moved to decisions and removed from discussion.
-Everyone should tag themselves so that it is clear who made the comment or raised the topic.
-Human is called Jossu and uses @Jossu.
+- Topics that have not yet been agreed on, but require discussion, should be added under **“Discussion – open topics”** with a short tag like `[@Architect-GPT]` or `[@Implementer-GPT]`.
+Once @Jossu has decided, move the item into the relevant “decisions” or “archived” section and clean up duplicates.

-### Sprint 1 — Hello Data Path (source of truth)
+### [ARCHIVED] Sprint 1 — Hello Data Path (old plan, kept for reference)

 **Goal:** Prove end-to-end telemetry: Edge → MQTT → Collector → Postgres (+ OTA alive).